 If you cannot boot into Safe Mode, you can use a system repair disc to access System Restore to restore Windows 7.

 System restore points are very useful when you want to restore a computer to an earlier date due to Windows Updates, drivers, software issues.
 However, you must be attention that there are some situations that restore points will not work.
 As System Restore is stored locally, if your hard drive dies, you’ll lose your restore points.
-System Restore only backs up critical system files, not your user data such as photos, music, Office files, etc, therefore, you cannot use it to restore your computer when it crashes or there is any data loss.
+And it does not back up the entire system as well as your personal data, such as photos, music, Office files, etc, therefore, you cannot use it to restore your computer when it crashes or there is any data loss.